What does the NMR laboratory offer?

 Currently, DKK 600 per device hour, excluding overhead.

 The staff is paid per hour using standard wages.
 For larger project, the price is settled per contract.

-For more information please contact Assistant Professor Ulla Gro Nielsen.
+For more information please contact Professor Ulla Gro Nielsen.